abi-am/omicss26/NGS data analysis & file manipulation/alignment_practice/README.md

 ⚠️ **Ask for exactly what you use.** Notice that we request `--cpus-per-task=4`, but then pass `-t "${SLURM_CPUS_PER_TASK}"` to bwa instead of writing `4` a second time.
 Slurm sets that variable for us, so the request and the actual usage can never drift apart.
 This matters: if you ask slurm for 4 cores and then tell bwa `-t 16`, you will still only be given 4, and your job will spend its time competing with itself.

-⚠️ **Create the log folder before you submit.** Slurm will not create `log/` for you, and a job that cannot open its own output file fails immediately — without being able to write anywhere to say why.
-This is a classic way to lose an afternoon:
+⚠️ **Create the log folder before you submit.** Slurm will not create `log/` for you, and a job that cannot open its own output file fails immediately without telling you why.
 ```bash
 mkdir -p log
 ```